malekkonrad/malekkonrad/README.md

 -->

 ### About me
 I'm currently studying Computer Science and Intelligent Systems at AGH University of Science and Technology.
-I'm interested in Artificial Intelligence, Physics, Digital Twins (about which I take extra course), Rocket Science.
+I'm interested in Artificial Intelligence, Physics, Digital Twins (about which I'm learning at extra course) and Rocket Science.
 I enjoy travelling and reading in free time.

 ### Contact
 * email: :email: konrad.malek1@gmail.com